| 1 | Ethiopian mountain adder |

 Maximum length: 38.7cm.

 A forest snake which is always prowling around hills and rocky slopes, but sometimes settles down on one spot for hours.
 The Sri Lankan hump-nosed pitviper (Hypnale nepa) lives exclusively on its namesake island, favouring high altitude areas in central Sri Lanka above 1250 metres.
-They have no desire to block long, winding hiking paths, yet because of their lazy nature, that’s exactly what they end up doing.
+It has no desire to block long, winding hiking paths, yet because of its lazy nature, that’s exactly what it ends up doing.

 This species is moderately venomous, with no deaths occurring in a study where 14 people were bitten.
 The symptoms mainly included local pain and swelling.
-But if in doubt, then it’s smartest just to turn back and find a new route, rather than running and jumping over, praying that they don’t snap and land their fangs on your ankle.
+But if in doubt, then it’s smartest just to turn back and find a new route, rather than running and jumping over, praying that the hump-nosed pitviper doesn’t snap and land its fangs on your ankle.